pkarthik88/ReactNative/README.md

 ## Chocolatey
 Chocolatey is a package manager on Windows to install and manage packages.
 We can install packages simply on Windows via Chocolatey.

+* Open a windows powershell in administrator mode.
 * You can install Chocolatey from: https://chocolatey.org/install
 * Follow the instructions under **Install Chocolatey for Individual Use**.
+Especially the one command that you must copy and paste into the windows powershell.
 * Check choco version using the command: ```choco –version```
 * The recommended version is chocolatey v1.3.1.
+In 2024, the version is v2.3.0

 ## Node, python2 and OpenJDK